-Sumqayit (otherwise spelt Sumgait) is the third biggest city in Azerbaijan and is uniquely very ‘new’.
-Contrary to Baku’s history dating to ancient times, the city of Sumqayit as we know today didn’t actually exist until the 1950’s.
+Sumqayit (otherwise spelt Sumgait, or Sumgayit) is the third biggest city in Azerbaijan and is uniquely very ‘new’.
+While Baku’s history dates back to ancient times, the city of Sumqayit as we know today didn’t quite exist until the 1950’s.

-It was more or less a small town until the USSR decided to transform it into an industry hub, founding it in 1949.
-They built factories and many apartment buildings for the workers of those factories.
-Workers from all over the country, often rural areas quickly moved in here to establish secure jobs for supporting their families.
+It was more or less a small village until the USSR decided to transform it into an industry hub, founded in 1949.
+They built factories and many apartment building blocks for the workers of those factories.
+Workers from all over the country, often rural areas, quickly moved in here to establish secure jobs for supporting their families.
 According to the book “Black Garden,” in the 80’s it was quite a rough place, having a housing shortage while also having a high population of criminals!
 However since then things have cleaned up quite a bit.
 Now it’s quite a calm city.

 Why you’d visit:

 Sumqayit is a quieter coastal city, accessible and close to Baku (about 40 minutes by train or car).
 There’s currently not many ‘tourist’ things to do, but maybe you are curious about what another city in Azerbaijan is like.
 Or want an exscuse to take the train!
 It is located on the coast, and if you find yourself with a calm sunny day it is perfect for having a nice meal and mojito at the peaceful restaurant, Port West, which is built out in the Caspian.

 Since Sumqayit was built intentionally as a Soviet industrial city, there are endless stretches of colorful and uniquely decorated apartment blocks mixed in with stoic pristine government plazas and buildings.
 If you are a photographer, or interested in Soviet history amongst the different states, this is a great place to visit, and you might be seeing it before many locals in Baku do.